Stephen-Shabu/sql-projects/README.md

 **2. Consolidating and Blending Data**

 **Description**: This project involves blending sales data from 2 different years into one dataset
-- Improting datasets into MySQL
+- Importing datasets into MySQL
 - Consolidating the two data sets by joining them
 - Exporting the combined data sets
 - Using the combined data to generate charts and graphs